MicrosoftDocs/azure-docs/articles/sentinel/notebook-get-started.md

 ---
-title: Get started with ML notebooks in Azure Sentinel | Microsoft Docs
+title: Tutorial - Get started with ML notebooks in Azure Sentinel | Microsoft Docs
 description: Walk through the Azure Sentinel Getting Started Guide For Azure Sentinel ML Notebooks to learn the basics of Azure Sentinel notebooks and queries.
 services: sentinel
 author: batamig